 A prefect should have reached a relatively high academic level, be involved in extra curricular activities and be somebody who is committed to the School motto of Friendship and Service.

-The Prefect with the largest number of votes becomes Head Girl, pending the approval of the Principal.
-Among the Head Student´s Duties are: organize the Student Counci, chair regular meetings with the Senior Council and represent the school on formal occasions.
+The Prefect with the largest number of votes becomes Head Girl/Boy, pending the approval of the Headmistress/Headmaster.
+Among the Head Student´s Duties are: organise the Student Council, chair regular meetings with the Senior Council and represent the school on formal occasions.

 The Senior Council is composed by the students who have been elected as Prefects, Head Student and Deputy Head Student who conduct monthly meeting with the School authorities to exchange and discuss ideas relevant to the general well being of the School.